chaunceygardiner/weewx-nws/README.md

     ![NWS One-Hour Forecasts screenshot](one_hour_forecasts.jpg)

-1. To all alerts for the station's location:
+1. To get all alerts for the station's location:
     ```
     #for $alert in $nwsforecast.alerts()
+         $alert.id          # Identifier (ID) of alert
          $alert.effective   # Time issued
          $alert.expires     # Time this alert expires
          $alert.onset       # Time it will begin